Cloud Infrastructure Basics Every Founder Must Understand

 | Total (Growth Stage) | Post-Series A, scaling product | $3,000 – $20,000+/month |

-Note: Costs vary significantly by provider, region, architecture, and usage patterns.
+Note: Cloud costs depend on factors like your provider, region, architecture, and how your systems are used.
 These are general figures to help founders plan and not fixed quotes.

 Common Cloud Infrastructure Mistakes Founders Make